UniversalDependencies/docs/workgroups/expletives.md

 * Slovenian:
   * V takšnem primeru se lahko bolnikovo stanje celo poslabša. (expletive "se", transl.
 "In this case, the patient's condition may even deteriorate.")
 * Swedish:
   * Swedish has all five prototypical constructions described above (and exemplified below).
-However, the `expl` relation is not used for inherent reflexives
+However, the `expl` relation is not used for inherent reflexives in any of the Swedish treebanks (see example 810 from UD_Swedish-LinES below).
     * UD_Swedish-LinES: Det regnade, och folk började småhuttra ute på verandan och drog sig långsamt in.
 (Translation: It was raining, and people started to tremble out on the veranda and slowly went inside.)
 ~~~conllu
 # visual-style	1	bgColor:lightgreen